Neutral Bay, New South Wales, Australia 1892 – Sydney, New South Wales, Australia 1984

 Turramurra, Sydney, New South Wales, Australia

-Primary Insc: Signed lower left in watercolour 'G Cossington Smith'.
+Primary Insc: signed lower left in watercolour, 'G Cossington Smith'. not dated. not titled.

 Grace Cossington Smith was above all a painter of landscapes and later, of interiors.
 In the 1920s, when she painted her pellucid watercolour of the Eastern Road, she sought to invest her landscape painting with clarity of light and compositional vitality.
 This watercolour was developed from a detailed pencil sketch (to be found in one of the sketchbooks in the National Gallery’s collection) in which she worked out the composition in great detail.
 She wrote notes to herself in the margins of the drawing; ‘1. direction/ 2. contour … simple masses conforming to whole’ – reminders of the formal ideas she wanted to underpin the final composition.1 In the upper part of the drawing she sketched clouds; by the time she came to the watercolour she enlivened the sky with radiating arcs of pure colour.